 Our First Sunday Trip: Largo, Florida

-Karen is my wife, Susie is her 17-year-old daughter.
+Susie is Karen’s 17-year-old daughter.
 We moved to South Tampa from Lexington, Kentucky three weeks ago.
 We rented an apartment near my daughter Maxine, who encouraged us to move here.

 Lexington was nice.
 Tampa is awesome.